junxit/us-congress-bills-111/bill.md

 - **(a)** *General review* The Commission shall undertake a comprehensive review of all areas of the criminal justice system, including Federal, State, local, and tribal governments’ criminal justice costs, practices, and policies.
 - **(b)** *Findings and recommendations* After conducting a review of the United States criminal justice system as required by section 5(a), the Commission shall make findings regarding such review and recommendations for changes in oversight, policies, practices, and laws designed to prevent, deter, and reduce crime and violence, reduce recidivism, improve cost-effectiveness, and ensure the interests of justice at every step of the criminal justice system.
-- **(c)** *Prior commissions* The Commission shall take into consideration the work of prior relevant commissions in conducting its review.
+- **(c)** *Report advisory in nature* No finding or recommendation made by the Commission in its report shall be binding on any Federal, State, Tribal, or local unit of government.
+The findings and recommendations of the Commission are advisory in nature.
 - **(d)** *State and local government* In making its recommendations, the Commission should consider the financial and human resources of State and local governments.
 Recommendations shall not infringe on the legitimate rights of the States to determine their own criminal laws or the enforcement of such laws.
 - **(e)** *Public hearings* The Commission shall conduct public hearings in various locations around the United States.
 - **(f)** *Consultation with government and nongovernment representatives*